 - salt and black pepper to taste

-- Combine in a soup pot ham bone, 2 cups green split peas, and cold water.
+- Combine ham bone, 2 cups green split peas, and cold water in soup pot.
 Bring to a boil, reduce the heat, and simmer for 1 hour.

 - Stir in diced carrots, diced celery, diced onions, minced garlic, and bouquet garni.
 Simmer until the ham bone (or ham hock) and peas are tender, about 1 hour more.